dustyshaw/StudyNest/README.md

 ---
 ## Nov 13 - Courses
-- [ ] Make simple error boundary
+- [x] Make simple error boundary
-- [ ] Connect a user to a course (through add course enroll)
+- [x] Connect a user to a course (through add course enroll)
-- [ ] Display a users enrolled courses on the dashboard
+- [x] Display a users enrolled courses on the dashboard
-- [ ] Edit a course
+- [x] Edit a course

 **Points for this week**
 5 pts - Technology: linting in pipeline
-12 pts - Technology: 4+ generic layout components
 5 pts - Technology: authorized pages and public pages
-5 pts - Technology: Error handling (both on api requests and render errors) 5 pts - Technology: tests run in pipeline, pipeline aborts if they fail
+5 pts - Technology: Error handling (both on api requests and render errors)

 Total: 76 / 146 pts
 ---